tapyu/c-and-cpp-lessons/README.md

 Overall, the choice between using a shared library or a static library depends on various factors, including the specific requirements of your program, considerations for memory usage, ease of deployment, and potential library versioning issues.

----

 A shared library is often referred to as a runtime library because it is loaded and linked dynamically at runtime when the program is executed.
 It provides functionality that can be accessed by multiple programs simultaneously.
 A static library, on the other hand, is often referred to as a development library because it is used during the development and compilation phase of a program.
 It contains precompiled code that is linked directly into the executable at compile time, making the program self-contained and independent of external dependencies.
 However, it's important to note that these terms can sometimes be used interchangeably or with different interpretations depending on the context.
 The key distinction is that shared libraries are dynamically linked at runtime, while static libraries are statically linked at compile time.

+---
+`iostream` is a C++ library that provides input and output functionality, including standard streams such as `std::cout`, `std::cin`, and `std::cerr`.
+It is part of the C++ Standard Library and is commonly used for console input and output operations.

+In terms of categorization, `iostream` can be considered as a library within the broader C++ Standard Library.
+It provides functionality for handling input and output operations, making it an essential component for console-based programs.
+However, it's important to note that `iostream` is typically provided as part of the C++ compiler and standard library implementation, so you don't need to explicitly link against it like you would with external libraries.